-$$P = \frac{\gamma}{1 - \rho} \tag{12}$$
+$$\mathbf{P} = \gamma / (1 - \rho) \tag{12}$$

 This expression is very intuitive, the long-term effects of business cycles are an increasing function of the persistence of the shocks themselves and the parameter γ which represents the speed at which knowledge accumulates through learning by doing.
 What it is important for our argument, is that long-term persistence becomes a measure of the long-term costs of recessions and the origin of these costs are the effects that recessions have on the accumulation of knowledge (the driving force behind long-term growth).
-In fact, in this stylized model, in the absence of long-term growth ($\gamma = 0$), output always returns to its log-linear trend.
+In fact, in this stylized model, in the absence of long-term growth (γ =0), output always returns to its log-linear trend.

-The model above produces a simple and intuitive explanation that suggests that business cycles leave permanent scars on output through their effects on the growth process.
-During recessions, the growth process stops (or slows down).
-Recoveries bring the growth rate back to normal but not above its average value.
-As a result, output never returns to the trend it was following before the recession started.
-Countries where growth rates are larger have 'more to lose' during recessions and, therefore, end up displaying larger permanent effects of business cycle.
-Another way of describing what is happening is that fast growing countries end up with more volatile trends.
+The model above produces a simple and intuitive explanation that suggests that business cycles have permanent effects on output through the dynamics of the growth process.
+During recessions, the growth process slows down.
+Recoveries bring the growth rate back to normal but the level remains below the log-linear trend followed before the recession.
+Countries where growth rates are larger have 'more to lose' during recessions and, therefore, end up displaying larger permanent effects of business cycles.
+As a result, fast growing countries display more volatile trends.9

-Before moving to our empirical test, it is worth mentioning that there is a set of papers that postulate that recessions can have the opposite effect (i.e. be beneficial for growth).
-Caballero and Hammour (1994), Gali and Hammour (1991) or Hall (1991) present models where recessions lead to permanent improvements in productivity because these are times where research activities offer a higher return than production activities or because recessions lead to the destruction of the least productive firms.
-The importance of the above relationship is that it can be used to discriminate among different theories of growth and business cycle.
+The importance of the relationship described above is that it can be used to discriminate among different theories of growth and business cycle.
 For example, in a model where growth is coming from exogenous technological progress (assume that A grows exogenously at some rate) this measure of persistence (P) would be simply a function of the parameter ρ .
-The typical formulation of a Real Business Cycle, would have $\gamma = 0$ and $\rho = 1$ together with exogenous technological progress for the technological parameter A. Under these circumstances, persistence would be independent of growth and P = 1
+The typical formulation of a Real Business Cycle, has $\gamma=0$ and $\rho=1$ together with exogenous technological progress for the technological parameter A. Under these circumstances, persistence would be independent of growth and P=1.